qooxdoo/qooxdoo/docs/desktop/layout/README.md

 });
 ```

-Finally this means that every widget can grow and shrink depending on the
+Finally, this means that every widget can grow and shrink depending on the
 limitations given for the respective axis.
 Two easy accessors which disable
 growing or shrinking respectively are
 [allowGrowX](apps://apiviewer/#qx.ui.core.LayoutItem~allowGrowX) and